 Biometry lecturer: Ingo Hölscher, LiU-IT

-The textbook we use for this course is Ross Anderson: Security Engineering (Wiley, 2008).
-This is a (very) large book, but don't panic -- I will only select parts of it for the course.
-The book is available online, free of charge, at the author's homepage.
-If you still want the hard copy (hey, it's cheaper than a gym membership!), it is not so expensive.
-However, we won't use the book too much during the course so I recommend the online version.
-The chapters in the course plan below reflects Anderson's book.
+The textbooks we use for this course are Computer Security: Principles and Practice, 3rd Edition and Ross Anderson: Security Engineering (Wiley, 2008).
+The second book is available online, free of charge, at the author's homepage.
+We won't use the book too much during the course so we recommend the online version.

 |Lecture 2||Authentication, tokens, biometry||Ingo||Ch 15|